Tuesday, December 31, 2024

 Get like me, get like Party Girl

 "Yeah, I've got to go," said Party Girl, standing up from her chair and putting the phone away.
 "There's a thing downtown."
 Alicia walked her new partner to the door, nausea boiling in her stomach.
 "Hey, cheer up.
 We're a team now!
-Do you lock your door?" asked Party Girl as she stepped outside.
+Do you lock your door?" asked Party Girl as they stepped outside.

 "Yeah," answered Alicia.